humdrum-tools/humdrum-documentation/guide/ch25/index.md

 operation.

-Note that the minimum theoretical edit-distance for any set of penalty weightings can be determined empirically by providing **simil** with source and template strings that share no symbols in common.
+Note that the minimum theoretical edit-distance for any set of penalty weightings can be determined empirically by providing <span class="tool">simil</span> with source and template strings that share no symbols in common.
 For example, the source input may consist entirely of numbers, whereas the template input consists entirely of alphabetic characters.
 In the case